 Problems can arise, though, when businesses aren’t answering the right questions.

 After consulting with this client on their site, they added additional information about the most common illnesses they treat, how they treat them, symptoms to watch out for, as well as providing added detail about the doctor’s office and board certification.
-Quality score improved and the cost per click went down significantly.
-And it all boiled down to questions and answers.
+They focused on adding words like “urologist” and “bladder surgery” and their location throughout the site.
+Quality score improved on their paid search campaigns and the cost per click went down significantly.
+And it all boiled down to answering the right questions.

 Know what your customer is looking for, know what your customer wants.
-Don’t just rush in to be the answer to every question.
+Don’t just rush in to be the answer to every question or show off your knowledge.
 Be the answer to the RIGHT questions.

-If you’re interested in web site and SEO consultation services, contact firstname.lastname@example.org or Contact Us to schedule a digital marketing overview.
+If you’re interested in web site and SEO consultation services, contact us to schedule a digital marketing overview.